 The filters shall comply with the requirements given in Table 3.

-Testing shall be done in accordance with 8.12.1, 8.12.3.1 and 8.12.3.2
+Testing shall be done in accordance with 8.12.1, 8.12.3.1 and 8.12.3.2.

 Where such a gas filter is combined with a particle filter, the combined filter shall comply with the penetration requirement for the particle filter given in Table 1 in addition to the requirements of Table 3.